KardasR/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe player written in C++ to help learn the language.
+Tic Tac Toe player written in C++ and designed in QT.
+The purpose of the project is to help learn the language and QT.